TheDarkSkyXD/PlayListify/docs/specifications/functional_requirements.md

 *   **Description:** The application must provide a persistent task management service.
 *   **FR.4.1.1:** A `background_tasks` table shall be created in the SQLite database to store task information.
-     *   **Success Criteria:** The `background_tasks` table exists in the SQLite database with the following schema: `id INTEGER PRIMARY KEY, task_type TEXT, title TEXT, status TEXT, progress REAL, created_at DATETIME, updated_at DATETIME`.
+     *   **Success Criteria:** The `background_tasks` table exists in the SQLite database with the following schema: `id INTEGER PRIMARY KEY, type TEXT, status TEXT, progress REAL, targetId TEXT, parentId INTEGER, details JSON, createdAt DATETIME, updatedAt DATETIME, completedAt DATETIME`.
      *   **TDD Anchor:** `tests/backend/test_task_management.py::TestTaskManagement::test_background_tasks_table`
 *   **FR.4.1.2:** All new tasks (imports, downloads) shall be saved as a record in the `background_tasks` table.
      *   **Success Criteria:** Each new import or download task results in a new record in the `background_tasks` table with the correct `task_type`, `title`, and `status`.